aghozlane/gisaid-curation/README.md

 **Disclaimer:** This software is distributed as it is.
 Please double-check the results.
 If you encounter any bug/miss-correction, please put an issue on the github page, or send pull-requests!

-**This soft does not check 'patient age' and 'authors' columns.
-Please check them by yourself**
+**This soft does not check 'patient age' column.
+Please check it by yourself**

 ## Requirements